 Second, note the timeout argument.
-One common usage here is to set the timeout to NULL, which causes select() to block indefinitely, until some descriptor is ready.
+One common usage here is to set the timeout to NULL, which causes select () to block indefinitely, until some descriptor is ready.
 However, more robust servers will usually specify some kind of timeout; one common technique is to set the timeout to zero, and thus use the call to select() to return immediately.

-The poll () system call is quite similar.
+The poll() system call is quite similar.
 See its manual page, or Stevens and Rago [SR05], for details.

-Either way, these basic primitives give us a way to build a non-blocking event loop, which simply checks for incoming packets, reads from sockets with messages upon them, and replies as needed.
+Either way, these basic primitives give us a way to build a nonblocking event loop, which simply checks for incoming packets, reads from sockets with messages upon them, and replies as needed.

-33.3 Using select()
+32.3 Using select()

-To make this more concrete, let's examine how to use $\mathtt{select}()$ to see which network descriptors have incoming messages upon them.
-Figure 33.1 shows a simple example.
+To make this more concrete, let's examine how to use select() to see which network descriptors have incoming messages upon them.